 2) Abnormal tear drainage: In a healthy eye, tears flow through the puncta (a tear duct located in the inner corner of the eye near the nose) that drains the tears into its nose and throat.
 Problems along this route can cause epiphora.

 - Shallow eye socket: tears overflow from the eye because there is not enough space in the eyelid for them.
-The tears do not enter the tear duct, but just spill down the sides of the nose
+The tears do not enter the tear duct but spill down the sides of the nose

 - Eyelids turned inward: this blocks the opening to the tear duct (called the puncta)